digitalservicebund/ris-norms/backend/README.md

 ## Running and developing

-Set up and boot the database:
+Set up and boot the database (from the project root):

 ```sh
 docker compose up postgres14
 ```

+Note: Test data has to be imported manually if needed.

 You can then start the backend by running the `bootRun` Gradle task.